nirdeshkumar02/Jenkins-Java-App/README.md

 4. Download Required Plugin on Jenkins so Go To `Jenkins UI -> Manage Jenkins -> Manage Plugin` For use them in your project.
 First Configure the plugins under `Jenkins UI -> Manage Jenkins -> Global Tool Configuration`

-FreeStyle project for test and build the Java Application
+FreeStyle project for test, build and dockerized the Java Application
 ============================================================
 1. Go To `Jenkins UI -> Dashboard -> New Item` Give a name to your job and select `FreeStyle Project` then Press Ok.